 In February and March 2024, we sold our investments in the interest-only certificates issued by the CMBS Trust for approximately \$7,588, excluding accrued interest.
-We continue to hold all of the Class D certificates.
-The sale of the interest-only certificates does not affect the accounting treatment described in the previous paragraph.
+In July 2024, we sold our entire investment in the Class D certificates issued by the CMBS Trust for approximately \$25,588.
+After this sale, we do not own any securities issued by the CMBS Trust.